Principal Guest Conductor: Croatian National Theatre Ivan Zajc, Rijeka

 Representation: General Management

 Ville Matvejeff has already established himself as an exceptionally wide-ranging musician enjoying success as conductor, composer and pianist.
-He holds the positions of Chief Conductor of Jyväskylä Sinfonia, Artistic Director of the Turku Music Festival and Principal Guest Conductor: Croatian National Theatre Ivan Zajc, Rijeka.
-Recent orchestral debuts include the Duisburg Philharmonic, Estonian National Symphony, Lahti Symphony, Rijeka Opera and Sonderjylland Symphony Orchestras.
-No stranger to the opera circuit, this season includes The Magic Flute with the Turku Opera and Andrea Chénier and Eugene Onegin at the Croatian National Theatre Ivan Zajc, Rijeka.
+He holds the positions of Chief Conductor of Jyväskylä Sinfonia, Artistic Director of the Turku Music Festival and Principal Guest Conductor of the Croatian National Theatre Ivan Zajc.
+Recent orchestral debuts include the Duisburg Philharmonic, Estonian National Symphony, Lahti Symphony and Sonderjylland Symphony Orchestras.
+No stranger to the opera circuit, this season includes Hansel and Gretel with the Malmö Opera and productions including La Bohème, Falstaff and Otello at the Croatian National Theatre Ivan Zajc.

 Ville Matvejeff has already established himself as an exceptionally wide-ranging musician enjoying success as conductor, composer and pianist.
 He trained at the Sibelius Academy and Espoo Music Institute and has performed throughout Europe as well as the USA, China, Japan and Mexico.

-In January 2014 he assumed the position of Chief Conductor of Jyväskylä Sinfonia and took his appointment as Artistic Director of the Turku Music Festival in September 2015.
-Alongside his regular work with the Croatian National Theatre Ivan Zajc, Rijeka, Matvejeff returns to the Duisburg Philharmonic this season and debuts with the Kuopio Symphony Orchestra, conducting repertoire from Bach and Ravel to Britten and Ligeti.
-Past orchestral appearances include the Avanti!
-Chamber Orchestra, Finnish National Opera Orchestra, Helsinki Philharmonic Orchestra, Oulu Sinfonia, the Tapiola Sinfonietta and Turku Philharmonic Orchestra with recent debuts including the Lahti Symphony, Rijeka Opera and Sonderjylland Symphony Orchestras.
-Matvejeff has developed a broad repertoire extending from the classical right through to the 20th century and contemporary; in 2016 Matvejeff led the Tampere Philharmonic for the Tampere Biennale 30th anniversary in an all-Finnish programme featuring two world premieres.
+In January 2014 he assumed the position of Chief Conductor of Jyväskylä Sinfonia and in September 2015 took up his appointment as Artistic Director of the Turku Music Festival in September 2015.
+Alongside his regular work with the Croatian National Theatre Ivan Zajc, Rijeka, this season sees Matvejeff re-invited to the Duisburg and Tampere Philharmonic Orchestras and the Tapiola Sinfonietta.
+He also makes his debut with the RTV Slovenia Symphony Orchestra and the Swedish Radio Symphony Orchestra and Choir, conducting repertoire from Sibelius and Ravel, to Hindemith, Aho and Rautavaara.
+Matvejeff has developed a broad repertoire extending from the classical through to the 20th century and contemporary; in 2016 he led the Tampere Philharmonic for the Tampere Biennale 30th anniversary in an all-Finnish programme featuring two world premieres.
 A bass-baritone with solo performances on both concert and opera stages to his credit, he is equally conversant with choral repertoire.

 A musical polymath, Matvejeff is also a pianist and composer.
-He made his concert debut as pianist at the age of 18 with the Finnish Radio Symphony Orchestra under conductor Susanna Mälkki and has since toured the world in a duo recital partnership with soprano Karita Mattila.
-This season sees the duo embark on a recital tour including the Vienna State Opera and return visits to London’s Wigmore Hall and the Zürich Opera amongst others.
-As a composer, Matvejeff has recently received commissions from the Finnish Chamber Orchestra and the Finnish Radio Symphony Orchestra, for whom he wrote his Violin Concerto to celebrate the inauguration of the Helsinki Music Centre in September 2011.
-His passion for the human voice has led him to write a substantial amount of choral music, whereas his orchestral works Ad Astra and Cello Concerto Crossroads were recently released on the Alba label.
+He made his concert debut as pianist at the age of 18 with the Finnish Radio Symphony Orchestra under conductor Susanna Mälkki and has since toured the world in a recital partnership with soprano Karita Mattila.
+Last season saw the duo on a European tour including the Vienna State Opera, London’s Wigmore Hall and the Zürich Opera House amongst others.
+As a composer, Matvejeff has received commissions from the Finnish Chamber Orchestra and the Finnish Radio Symphony Orchestra, for whom he wrote his Violin Concerto to celebrate the inauguration of the Helsinki Music Centre in September 2011.
+His passion for the human voice has led him to write a substantial amount of choral music, while recordings of his orchestral works Ad Astra and Cello Concerto Crossroads have been released on the Alba label.